tlfjar/rancher-projects/Install-K3OS/Install-K3OS.md

 If you use the second option, go ahead and type `helm`.
 It should give you Helm's help dialogue.
 If it does not, then something has gone haywire.
 Feel free to create an issue and I will try to help.

+K3s, and by extension K3OS, use a non-standard config file that Helm will not instantly find.
+Kubectl will, but not Helm.
+To fix this, go ahead and type `export KUBECONFIG=/etc/rancher/k3s/k3s.yaml`.
+The issue should now be fixed.

 Either way, things will happen, and you will end up with a helm install that is there for the sole purpose of installing Rancher.

 ## Set up a Load Balancer